 Cord: Yeah, I would have to trace that back to my father, and just how he came to Christ was a big part of even my influence now, and I think what God’s been, what God has used to prepare me for who I am today and what I do today.
 And so I tell a little bit of his story.
 And it goes a little bit like this.
 He was brought up as a Catholic, very vivacious individual.
 Never met a stranger, go for the gusto type of guy and a big business guy.
 Big, big developer, and developed a lot of properties, developed a village and yet didn’t know Christ.
 So mid 80s housing crisis, interest rates go through the roof, 23%, he starts losing everything.
 And a college minister, of all people, runs into him at the McDonalds and shares the bridge diagram with him.
 And this the first time he hears the gospel.

-My hero, I lost him 10 years ago, he was very intentional to develop me to disciple me, to invest in me, pour into me, z big part of my story is, is his legacy being, being invested into me.
+My hero, I lost him 10 years ago, he was very intentional to develop me to disciple me, to invest in me, pour into me.
+A big part of my story is his legacy being invested into me.
 And so we moved from California to Guntersville, Alabama, where I got to watch him build a business out of the back of his truck, and really do business as mission.
-And all I knew as a new believer was you, you get in the Word, you pray, you share your faith, and if people come to Christ, you disciple them, and I got to see him disciple subs and clients and just all sorts of folks.
+And all I knew as a new believer was you get in the Word, you pray, you share your faith, and if people come to Christ, you disciple them.
+And I got to see him disciple subs and clients and just all sorts of folks.
 I’d walk into his office, he’d be praying, he’d be sharing his faith, he’d be in the Word with someone, and all those people, of course, ended up at his funeral in the line and said, “Hey, your dad changed my life.
 Your dad spent time investing in me.”
 So I got to, this was kind of the backdrop.
-I was very fortunate to kind of have this as my backdrop as I moved into college and, and then was discipled in college by a guy who was on staff with a ministry called Campus Outreach, and then, you know, just totally changed my life.
+I was very fortunate to kind of have this as my backdrop as I moved into college and then was discipled in college by a guy who was on staff with a ministry called Campus Outreach, and then, you know, just totally changed my life.

-I saw the reflection of what my dad had done in this man and, and just knew this is what I wanted to give my life to.
+I saw the reflection of what my dad had done in this man and just knew this is what I wanted to give my life to.
 I wanted to disciple others as I saw the impact it had on me.
 So, brings you up to college.
-And, and from there, you know, I thought I’d go straight into business.
+And from there, you know, I thought I’d go straight into business.
 I loved business.
 I was an entrepreneur at heart.
 I’d started a couple businesses in college, but then I was challenged to go on staff with a ministry called Campus Outreach.
 That’s where I spent the next seven years: investing in the football team, and just really seeing God take one man that just kind of did what was modeled for him.
-I spent my time just investing in, you know, three or four young knucklehead freshman football players and, and I saw them come to Christ; I saw them grow; I saw them catch this vision and give their life away.
+I spent my time just investing in, you know, three or four young knucklehead freshman football players and I saw them come to Christ; I saw them grow; I saw them catch this vision and give their life away.
 Fast forward four years, they’re about to graduate, and there’s been a movement that’s taken place, as I see, we counted up 67 football players who are involved some in some way in a Bible study, in an evangelistic experience, they’ve been on summer beach projects, they were in this movement, and that’s where I said, “This is what I want to do; this is what I want to give my life to, as I move forward, whatever domain I’m put in.”

-And I just knew at that point; it was, it was time to move to a new season.
+And I just knew at that point; it was time to move to a new season.
 They were calling me Sir in the dorms, and I had three kids at this time.
 So then I made it, I made the choice to really move, start my first company.
 And what I really wanted to see is what I had been challenging these graduates to do for seven years, these athletes, to go out in the world, to bloom where they’re planted.
 You know, 95% of them were going to the marketplace.
 They weren’t going into ministry.
 And yet, I had never really lived out my faith in the marketplace.
-And I knew this was, this was a time I had to go see, can I do that?
+And I knew this was a time I had to go see, can I do that?
 I’d heard from many godly men that, you know, it’s probably not the easiest place to disciple and to do ministry in the workplace, and maybe I should just focus on transitioning out of ministry, and just getting involved in a Sunday school class.
 But I just couldn’t, I couldn’t imagine the bait and switch if that wasn’t true, that I’ve told all these guys to go out and minister in the marketplace.
 And so I had to go see, can you disciple men?